iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 However, *equitune* is found to perform poorly when it comes to zero-shot tasks.
 For this reason, Basu et al. (SOURCE current paper) improve upon Kaba et al. (2022) and introduce *equizero*  as the method that achieves comparatively better results for zero-shot and fine-tuning tasks, if used with the appropriate loss functions.
 Following up on *equizero* , the authors additionally propose *λ-equitune* as the solution to the observation that pretrained models provide better quality features for certain group transformations compared to others. *λ-equitune* learns importance weights directly from the data and uses them to perform a weighted group averaging, thus leading to better performance compared to simple *equitune*, and competing results to *equizero*  used with the appropriate loss functions.
 -->

-The *equitune* method that Basu et al. (2023) proposed can turn a non-equivariant model M into a model M_G that is equivariant under the group actions belonging to the group G, by minimizing the distance of features obtained from pretrained and equivariant models.
+The *equitune* method that Basu et al. (2023) proposed can turn a non-equivariant model $M$ into a model $M_G$ that is equivariant under the group actions belonging to the group $G$, by minimizing the distance of features obtained from pretrained and equivariant models.
 The output of an equituned model is given by the following formula:

 ```math